 We need to fix our eyes on Jesus Christ.
-If our eyes are on other people, we are miserable.
-We are almost as miserable as when we put our eyes on ourselves.
+If our eyes are on other people, we become miserable.
+We are almost as pathetic as when we put our eyes on ourselves.
 These two focuses often run together.
 If we have our eyes on ourselves, we will have our eyes on others.
 We walk around, not leading with our chin, but leading with our sleeve!
 Our feelings get in the way.
-Our sensitivity level is so high people find it intolerable being around us.
+Our sensitivity level is so high people find it intolerable to be around us.
 We are so very, very sensitive about what other people think or say about us.
 Sometimes we are sensitive about how they say it.
 Consequently, we are miserable, utterly miserable.

 We should not confuse Pollyanna love with biblical love.
 There is a place for romantic love, but it is not the love the Bible expects of us when we love God.
 Bible love is not emotionalism.
 Emotionalism may result from biblical love, but it is not biblical love per se.
 We cannot love Jesus Christ until we know Jesus Christ.

 To know Jesus Christ, we have to think about him.
 “We love him because he first loved us” (1 John 4:19).
 He first loved us by his death on the cross.
 That is a substantive reason to love someone.
-That love does not need to be manufactured in the emotions.
-The emotions will come from that love.
-It is amazing how many people talk about loving Jesus Christ and do not know anything about true biblical love.
+That love does not need to be manufactured in emotions.
+Emotions will come from that love.
+It is incredible how many people talk about loving Jesus Christ and do not know anything about true biblical love.

 It is impossible to both love Jesus Christ and to feel sorry for yourself.
-Ask yourself a very important question — “Do I feel sorry about myself?”
+Ask yourself a critical question — “Do I feel sorry about myself?”
 “Tonight the young people are going to a party, and I cannot go.
 They didn’t invite me.”
 “Another year has passed, and I am still not married.”
 “I am getting nowhere in my job.”
-“The ladies Rose society didn’t even vote for me.”
-If we feel sorry for ourselves, we know that we are not focused on the person of Christ, the one who gives perspective and the basis for orientation to life.
+If we feel sorry for ourselves, we do not focus on the person of Christ, the one who gives perspective and the basis for orientation to life.

-It is amazing how easy it is to feel sorry for ourselves.
+It is incredible how easy it is to feel sorry for ourselves.
 “Jane Doe at church did not speak to me.
 Everywhere I go, people are unfriendly.”
-We need to take a good look at this.
-It is simply self-pity.
+We need to take a good look at this, and is it self-pity?

 Why should we feel sorry for ourselves when we are a child of God and an ambassador for Christ?
-God has a purpose for us.
-He has kept us alive to fulfill that purpose.
+God has a purpose for us, and he has kept us alive to fulfill that purpose.